 The original spelling of this name was Lubieniecki, which although rather uncommon is well evidenced in Polish records.
 The place from which our family came, Jazłowiec (now Pomortsy, 48.9670N, 25.4330E), originally in Poland, was part of Podolia, Galicia, Austria throughout the nineteenth century and up to World War I, after which it was ceded to Ukraine.

 The name Lubieniecki is attested at Jazłowiec so early as the 1720s, when a Joannes Lubieniecki is mentioned in property transactions.
 However, the known pedigree of the present family begins much later with Anton(ius) Lubieniecki, born in the middle of the nineteenth century.

 The present compiler, who is descended patrilineally from this Lubiniecki family, had an intensive genetic test performed by FamilyTreeDNA which determined that this lineage belongs to the I2a2-M423 haplotype (I-M423 in the shorthand notation).
 This haplotype, according to the site, “is found distributed in the Balkans and Eastern Europe, and extends further east with Slavic-speaking populations.”
 Shortly after the completion of the test we received and accepted an invitation to join the organization’s Polish Project, where the results may be seen.
-The results have also been submitted to the publicly-accessible yDNA database Y-search, where they may be viewed or compared with other submissions:

 In the map above, the white marker has been placed at modern-day Pomortsy, the place of origin of Antonius Lubiniecki.
 The colored markers represent the ancestral origins reported by the most closely-related test-subjects, four men born in the twentieth century.
 (Click for larger image)